 Then, this particular old dishwasher's kick plate had actually rusted itself onto the face, requiring me to get my special prying tools (a flathead screwdriver), my persuading device (hammer or FUBAR), and a rag (to prevent damage to the cabinets in this process).
 Just getting that off took a few minutes, when it should have just been removing two easily reached screws.
 Then of course there's the shrapnel left behind by the mice all around the underside of this thing, which I have to clean out prior to reaching my arms under to try and wrestle loose the water line and power wires.
 It goes on and on from there.

 Then you get ready to install the new dishwasher and get almost all the way in and find that naturally, the new dishwasher standard has switched to a 3/4" hose fitting instead of a standard 3/8" NPT, so a specific brass elbow fitting has to be purchased, further delaying the install and requiring another trip.
 It's always something like that.
 So what should be a 20 to 30-minute job ends up taking a couple hours, because of stupid, simply unfortunate little annoyances.
 In the end though, we got a sweet, fully-functioning (and Energy Star) dishwasher.
-In conclusion, DIY-everything is a huge investment of time and patience, but this house is going to be freaking awesome when we're done with it.

 Tom